Function-indexed empirical processes based on an infinite source Poisson transmission stream: Proofs

-Observe that the sequence $\{Z_{1,j}\}$ is i.i.d. and centered, while the sequence $\{Z_{2,j}\}$ is centered and exponentially $\alpha$-mixing by (\ref{eq:mixing})).
+Observe that the sequence $\{Z_{1,j}\}$ is i.i.d. and centered, while the sequence $\{Z_{2,j}\}$ is centered and exponentially $\alpha$-mixing by (\ref{eqmixing}).
 Furthermore, $|Z_{2,j}|\leq 2\|\phi\|_\infty h$.
-Therefore, by the maximal inequality for mixing sequences \citet[Theorem 3.1]{rio:2000}, we obtain
+Therefore, by the maximal inequality for mixing sequences Rio \cite{rio2000}, Theorem~3.1, we obtain